 The following common metals have ductility in decreasing order:

-The bitterness may be defined as the property of metal by virtue of which it will fracture suddenly without any appreciable deformation.
+The brittleness may be defined as the property of metal by virtue of which it will fracture suddenly without any appreciable deformation [External Link].

-Metals which are less ductile will be brittle.
+Metals that are less ductile will be brittle.
 Cast iron is one of the best examples of brittle metals.

 The hardness may be defined as the property of metal by virtue of which resist, abrasion, indentation, and scratch by relatively harder materials.